 It’s not the most glamorous job, but it could save money on food costs if you’re able to enjoy the occasional free meals or snacks.
 If you’re looking for a way to reduce your on-campus living expenses, a dining hall position may make sense.

-23. Apply at the recreation or fitness center
+25. Apply at the recreation or fitness center.

-If your college has a large recreation or fitness center on campus, they likely have openings for jobs like personal trainer, group fitness instructor, or recreation assistant.
+If your college has a large recreation or fitness center on campus, it likely has openings for jobs like a personal trainer, group fitness instructor, or recreation assistant.
 These are some of the most fun and rewarding on-campus jobs, especially if you get to be involved with a sport or activity you love.

-24. Work at an on-campus bookstore or library
+26. Work at an on-campus bookstore or library.